WHOIGit/whoi-git-workshop/README.md

 Remember the password you created when you signed up for GitHub;
 you will need to type it into git during the hands-on part of the workshop.

+# Resources

+There is a lot of material online about git.
+One good place to start is the official [git book](https://git-scm.com/book/en/v2).